Zilliqa/zilliqa-developer/Mining.md

 Join the community managed Telegram channel here: https://t.me/zilliqaminer

 ### Reporting
-If you face an issues or errors while joining the testnet-v3, please do submit your log.txt files to this Google form here: https://goo.gl/forms/zYe6ZIM9b5m2BdAa2.
+If you face an issues or errors while joining the _Maoshangwang_ testnet, please do submit your log.txt files to this Google form here: https://goo.gl/forms/zYe6ZIM9b5m2BdAa2.

 We will help you out whenever possible.